siglens/charts/README.md

    ```bash
    kubectl get svc -n siglensent
    ```

-   Locate the service with the name `ingress-nginx-controller` in the appropriate namespace, and create a CNAME record in your DNS to point to this load balancer.
+   Find the External IP of the `ingress-nginx-controller` service, create two A records in your DNS to point to this IP.
+   One for `ingestHost` and one for `queryHost` as defined in your `custom-values.yaml`.

 **Note:** If you uninstall and reinstall the chart, you'll need to update your DNS again.
 But if you do a `helm upgrade` instead, the ingress controller will